 And one more from many years later, made by Louisville Stoneware:

 Finally, a close-up of that 1942 SPE ring in the batch photo above:

-NOTE: All this should really find its way to SPE, or to the private collection of a member.
+NOTE: All this found its way in 2019 to the collection of an SPE member.